lordfeck/burnsrv_ts/util/controlsrv_setup/README.md

 # controlsrv setup

 Setup files that will build a controlsrv.
 The controlsrv is responsible for testing, monitoring and reporting the results of streaming experiments.
+The controlsrv features both a Web and Command Line interface, that it may be used by users of either preference.

 ## Requirements
 Requires the BASH shell, nginx, fcgiwrap, ffmpeg and a number of Perl modules to function fully.
 Check  the *dependencies* variable inside `setup.config`.